 BIG SHOUT OUT

-If it wasn’t for Butcher Box and their killer ground beef, this post wouldn’t have come to life.
+If it wasn’t for Butcher Box and their killer ground beef, this post and these cooking tips for incredible burgers wouldn’t have come to life.

 Like I said before, they have some of the best ground beef I’ve tried and can’t recommend their meats enough.

-If you dig burgers, you might like these…
+If you dig burgers, and loved these cooking tips for incredible burgers you might like these…